The Sun (United Kingdom): Jeremy Clarkson column on the Duchess of Sussex

-On 19 December 2022, Clarkson stated he was "horrified to have caused so much hurt" over his comments, which were also criticized by his own daughter Emily.
-The Sun's website published a statement in response to the criticism: "In light of Jeremy Clarkson's tweet he has asked us to take last week's column down."
-On 23 December, The Sun issued an apology, stating: "Columnists' opinions are their own, but as a publisher, we realise that with free expression comes responsibility.
+On 19 December 2022, Clarkson stated he was "horrified to have caused so much hurt" over his comments, which were also criticised by his own daughter Emily.
+The Sun's website published a statement in response to the criticism: "In light of Jeremy Clarkson's tweet he has asked us to take last week's column down".
+On 23 December, The Sun issued an apology stating: "Columnists' opinions are their own, but as a publisher, we realise that with free expression comes responsibility.
 We at the Sun regret the publication of this article and we are sincerely sorry.
-The article has been removed from our website and archives."
-On the following day, a spokesperson for the Duke and Duchess of Sussex issued a statement, saying: "The fact that the Sun has not contacted The Duchess of Sussex to apologise shows their intent.
+The article has been removed from our website and archives".

+On 24 December, a spokesperson for the Duke and the Duchess of Sussex issued a statement saying: "The fact that the Sun has not contacted The Duchess of Sussex to apologise shows their intent.
 This is nothing more than a PR stunt ...
-A true apology would be a shift in their coverage and ethical standards for all."
+A true apology would be a shift in their coverage and ethical standards for all".
 In an Instagram post on 16 January 2023, Clarkson revealed that he had emailed the Duke and Duchess on Christmas Day 2022 to apologise, saying that his language had been "disgraceful" and he was "profoundly sorry".
-A spokesperson for the couple said Clarkson wrote solely to the Duke and the article was not an isolated incident considering "his long-standing pattern of writing articles that spread hate rhetoric, dangerous conspiracy theories and misogyny."
+A spokesperson for the couple said Clarkson wrote solely to the Duke and the article was not an isolated incident considering "his long-standing pattern of writing articles that spread hate rhetoric, dangerous conspiracy theories and misogyny".

 In February 2023, IPSO announced that it was launching an investigation about the article, over two groups of complaints, from the Fawcett Society and the Wilde Foundation.
+In June 2023, IPSO concluded that the column was sexist and contained a "pejorative and prejudicial reference" to Meghan's sex, but it rejected complaints that the piece was inaccurate, meant to harass her or included discriminatory references on the grounds of race.